We’ve been giving Belize a lot of virtual ink lately.

 Some small areas of Belize City suffer from a drug trade, gangs, and the activities that come with those cultures.
 However, those are localized neighborhoods.
 Avoid them.
 Otherwise, Belize is one of the safest places on Earth and far removed from 21st-century troubles.

 Nobody is targeting Belize or intent on stirring up trouble here.
 Most of the world doesn’t give Belize a second thought.
-In today’s world, that’s a great big plus.
+In today’s world, that’s a plus.

 Foreign residents pay no tax in Belize on non-Belize income.

 On the other hand (because no place is perfect, including Belize), here are nine things you might find challenging and frustrating about life in this part of the world: